 Finally, another place close to Helen, in Cleveland Georgia, is Babyland General Hospital.
 It costs nothing to see a Cabbage Patch baby being born.
 Kids will love it.

-Things to go in Ellijay, Georgia and neighboring Dawsonville, Ga
+Things To Do in Ellijay, Georgia (and Neighboring Dawsonville, Ga)

-Ellijay is most notable for it’s apple season.
-The Ellijay Apple Festival is another fall time family celebration in the mountains.
+Ellijay is most notable for its apple season!
+The Georgia Apple Festival is another fall time family celebration in the mountains.